14. Related Codes (*)¶

 pip install astromartini

 This python package can also read NEMO (gyrfalcON) files.
-More on this later.
+Installation can be done as follows:

 ZENO is Josh Barnes’ version of an earlier version of NEMO that he continues to develop.
 We also keep a zeno manual page highlighting some differences.